 The U.S. Department of Health and Human Services, in its National Health Expenditure Projections released in January 2003, believes that health spending expenditures will reach \$3.1 trillion in 2012, growing at an average annual rate of 7.3% during the forecasted period 2002-2012.
 As a share of the Gross Domestic Product, health spending is projected to reach 17.7% by 2012 up from its 2002 level of 14.1%.
 Total spending on healthcare was \$1.9 trillion in 2004, over four times the amount spent on defense (source: National Coalition on Health Care).
 Hospital spending accounted for 28% of the growth in personal health spending between 1997 and 2000 and increased to 38% by 2002 - 2004.
 The federal Centers for Medicare and Medicaid Services projections indicate that by 2015, health spending will account for 20% of the gross domestic product, up from 16% in 2005 and the growth in spending is projected to average 7.2% a year.
 In response to this growth, the healthcare industry is undergoing significant change as competition and cost-containment measures imposed by governmental and private payers have created significant pressures on healthcare providers to control healthcare costs while providing quality patient care.
-At the same time, the healthcare networks, which combine all of the services, products and equipment necessary to address the needs of healthcare customers.
+At the same time, the healthcare delivery system is experiencing a shift from a highly fragmented group of non-allied healthcare providers to integrated healthcare networks, which combine all of the services, products and equipment necessary to address the needs of healthcare customers.
 As a result, healthcare providers are seeking to cut costs, increase productivity and enhance the quality of patient care through improved access to information throughout the entire hospital or integrated healthcare network.

 In 2004, President Bush called for all Americans to have electronic health records by 2014.
-Since then he has emphasized healthcare information technology in some very high-profile speeches, including his 2007 State of the Union address, calling it critical to making the United States health-care system more efficient, affordable, and safe.
+Since then he has emphasized health-care information technology in some very high-profile speeches, including his 2007 State of the Union address, calling it critical to making the United States health-care system more efficient, affordable, and safe.